THE AVOIDER

 Why This Pattern Exists

-The Avoider pattern emerges when the financial nervous system is overloaded.
+The Avoider pattern often emerges when the financial nervous system is overloaded.

-Your nervous system learned: looking at money creates more pain than looking away.
+The nervous system often learned: looking at money creates more pain than looking away.

 In that context, avoidance was intelligent.
 It protected limited capacity.

-The problem: the pattern persists after capacity increases.
-You are avoiding what you could now handle — but your body has not updated.
+The problem: the pattern can persist after capacity increases.
+The avoidance is often of things that could now be handled — but the body has not updated.

 Avoider + Guardian